2024 Houston Astros season: Opening Series

-Rest of March and April

 The Yankees swept the opening 4-game series, led by Soto's 9-for-17 (.529 batting average) and 4 runs batted in (RBI).
 The Astros' seventh loss in a row to the Yankees, it was the first time they dropped their first four to begin a season since 2011 (0–5).

+Ronel Blanco's no-hitter

 On April 1, Ronel Blanco (1–0) no-hit the Toronto Blue Jays to lead a 10–0 rout for Astros' first win of the season, the first win for Joe Espada as manager and the earliest calendar-date no-hitter in MLB history.
 (Note: The earliest no-hitter thrown preceding Blanco's was by Hideo Nomo for the Boston Red Sox on April 4, 2001.)
 The eighth career major league start and first of the season for Blanco, it was the 17th no-hitter in franchise history.
 Espada became the first manager to earn his premier major league victory via the no-hitter, per the Elias Sports Bureau (ESB).
 Kyle Tucker led Houston's offense with two home runs.

-On April 3, Cristian Javier (1–0) and four relievers combined on a one-hit, 8–0 shutout of Toronto: Javier pitched the first five innings, allowing the one hit, and Seth Martinez, Rafael Montero, Tayler Scott, and Dylan Coleman each tossed an inning.
-Coleman made his Astros debut this game.
-Yordan Alvarez homered twice and tied a career-high with four hits, his 16th career multi-homer and sixth four-hit game.
-Jose Altuve and Jeremy Peña also homered for the Astros.
+Blanco's no-hitter signified the third consecutive season in which Astros pitching had tossed a no-hitter, tying an American League record for the fifth time overall.
+(Note: The Major League record is four, established by the 1962 to 1965 Los Angeles Dodgers.)
+The most recent American League club to pitch no-hitters over three successive campaigns were the 1973 to 1975 California Angels.
+Each of the Angels' no-hitters during that span was pitched by Nolan Ryan, who later tossed another for the Astros on September 26, 1981.
+Blanco's no-hitter succeeded Framber Valdez' effort on August 1, 2023, as the most recent by an Astros moundsman.